-\\\\\ I do not permit the sharing of information pertaining to my coursework and/or clinical performance and I understand that it may lead off- site clinical supervisors to refuse my placement at their sites.

-Student Clinician Signature and DATE

-Print Name Legibly
+I do permit the sharing coursework and/or clinical performance ng of information pertaining to my e. • e sharing of information pertaining to my se and I understand that it may lead off- site nent at their sites.
+Student Clinician Signature and DATE Print Name Legibly